MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/add-a-custom-entity-to-quick-create.md

 ---
 # Customize which tables appear in quick create

-An app maker can enable a table or custom table that you create to appear in the create **New** menu (quick create menu) in Dynamics 365 App for Outlook.
+An app maker can enable a table or custom table that you create to appear in the create **New** menu also know as thequick create menu in Dynamics 365 App for Outlook.